dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 - `init_request(request: Request) -> None`: This method is called before making the first API call in the `RESTClient.paginate` method.
 You can use this method to set up the initial request query parameters, headers, etc. For example, you can set the initial page number or cursor value.

-- `update_state(response: Response) -> None`: This method updates the paginator's state based on the response of the API call.
+- `update_state(response: Response, data: Optional[List[Any]]) -> None`: This method updates the paginator's state based on the response of the API call.
 Typically, you extract pagination details (like the next page reference) from the response and store them in the paginator instance.

 - `update_request(request: Request) -> None`: Before making the next API call in `RESTClient.paginate` method, `update_request` is used to modify the request with the necessary parameters to fetch the next page (based on the current state of the paginator).
 For example, you can add query parameters to the request, or modify the URL.